 Prospects sometimes tend to get cold and forget you exist if you don’t follow up.

-If you don’t hear back from a prospective client, it doesn’t hurt to send an email or two.
+If you don’t hear back from a prospective client, it doesn’t hurt to send a follow-up email or two.

 Clients are busy sometimes that’s why they haven’t responded back to your proposal.
 So follow up.